hudgins/mostlycloudy/README.md

 unnecessary calls made to metered third-party APIs.
 3. **Rate-limiting** -- requests are rate-limited (30/min) to prevent abuse and subsequent costs for third-party APIs.
-4. **Configuration** -- API keys, etc. are read from environment variables.
+4. **Configuration** -- API keys, etc. are read from environment variables and accessed through a config service.
 5. **HealthCheck** -- two health-related endpoints are provided, one for a basic ping by load balancers or uptime monitors, the other for detailed status of the service functionality.
 6. **Metrics** -- a basic in-memory metrics service is included, which services use to